What is the role of Java Full Stack Developer?

 Object-Oriented Programming (OOP)

-Since Java is an object-oriented programming language, understanding OOP concepts is important.
-OOP allows you to model real-world problems using objects and their interactions.
-The four fundamental principles of OOP are:
+Because Java is an object-oriented programming language, you need to understand the concepts of OOP.
+OOP allows you to model real world problems using objects and interactions between them.
+The four core concepts of OOP are:

 1. Encapsulation

-Encapsulation involves wrapping data (fields) and the methods that work on the data into a single unit (a class).
-It also restricts direct access to some of the object's components to enforce control and security.
+Encapsulation - or bundling data (fields) and the methods that operate on the data to a single entity (a class).
+Encapsulation also restricts access to certain components of an object, for purpose of access control and security.

 2. Inheritance

-Inheritance allows a new class (child) to acquire properties and behaviors from an existing class (parent).
-This promotes code reusability and establishes a relationship between classes.
+Inheritance - to inherit all properties and methods in an existing class (parent) into the new class (child).
+This concept enhances code reusability and establishes a relationship between classes.

 3. Polymorphism